Akwd22/shaker-magique/README.md

 # License

-Ce projet a été réalisé dans un cadre pédagogique. À ce titre, il n'a pas vocation à être utilisé en-dehors de ce cadre.
-Les différents éléments utilisés dans ce projet appartiennent à leurs propriétaires respectifs.
+Ce projet a été réalisé pour un client. À ce titre, les différents éléments utilisés dans ce projet appartiennent à leurs propriétaires respectifs.

-This project was carried out in a pedagogical framework.
-As such, it is not intended to be used outside this framework.
-The various elements used in this project belong to their respective owners.
+This project was carried out for a client.
+As such, the various elements used in this project belong to their respective owners.